CaelumAulas/flutter-nubank-setembro/README.md

 6 - Implementing the Dashboard

 Day 6:
-7 - Implementing the entire App flow
+- Uso do gerênciamento de estado na aplicação
-8 - Configuring the database
+- ValueNotifier, ChangeNotifier

 Day 7:
 9 - Integrating the database with the screens